dllllb/neurips2021-nethack-raph/README.md

 ├── test_submission.py            # Run this on your machine to get an estimated score ├── run.sh                        # Submission entrypoint
-├── utilities                     # Helper scripts for setting up and submission
-    ├── submit.sh                 # script for easy submission of your code ├── envs                          # Operations on the env like batching and wrappers ├── batched_env.py            # Batching for multiple envs ├── wrappers.py   	          # Add wrappers to your env here ├── agents                        # Baseline agents for submission ├── batched_agent.py	      # Abstraction reference batched agents
+├── utilities                     # Helper scripts for setting up and submission │   └── submit.sh                 # script for easy submission of your code ├── envs                          # Operations on the env like batching and wrappers │   ├── batched_env.py            # Batching for multiple envs │   └── wrappers.py   	          # Add wrappers to your env here
+├── agents                        # Baseline agents for submission │   ├── batched_agent.py          # Abstraction reference batched agents
-    ├── random_batched_agent.py	  # Batched agent that returns random actions
+│   ├── random_batched_agent.py	  # Batched agent that returns random actions
-    ├── rllib_batched_agent.py	  # Batched agent that runs with the rllib baseline ├── torchbeast_agent.py	      # Batched agent that runs with the torchbeast baseline ├── nethack_baselines             # Baseline agents for submission
+│   ├── rllib_batched_agent.py	  # Batched agent that runs with the rllib baseline
+│   └── torchbeast_agent.py       # Batched agent that runs with the torchbeast baseline
+├── nethack_baselines             # Baseline agents for submission
-     ├── other_examples
+│    ├── other_examples
-	    ├── random_rollouts.py    # Barebones random agent with no batching
+│    │   └── random_rollouts.py   # Barebones random agent with no batching
-     ├── rllib	                  # Baseline agent trained with rllib ├── torchbeast	              # Baseline agent trained with IMPALA on Pytorch ├── notebooks
+│    ├── rllib	                  # Baseline agent trained with rllib
+│    └── torchbeast               # Baseline agent trained with IMPALA on Pytorch └── notebooks
-    ├── NetHackTutorial.ipynb     # Tutorial on the Nethack Learning Environment
+    └── NetHackTutorial.ipynb     # Tutorial on the Nethack Learning Environment

 ```

-Finally, **you must specify an AIcrowd submission JSON in `aicrowd.json` to be scored!** See "How do I actually make a submission" below for more details.
+Finally, **you must specify an AIcrowd submission JSON in `aicrowd.json` to be scored!** See [How do I actually make a submission?](#how-do-i-actually-make-a-submission) below for more details.

-**How can I get going with an existing baseline?**
+### How can I get going with an existing baseline?

 The best current baseline is the torchbeast baseline.
 Follow the instructions
 [here](/nethack_baselines/torchbeast/) to install and start training